audiotool/manual/manuals/plugins/drums/beatbox_8.md

 ###### Sequencer Controls

-Across the bottom of the Tr909 is where the device's internal sequencer is found.
+Across the bottom of the Beatbox 9 is where the device's internal sequencer is found.
 Once an instrument has been selected you can start building up your drum sequence by adding instrument hits to the sequencer by selecting the sequence buttons.